Call For A Consultation (520) 323-1808

 A: In Arizona, the vast majority of personal injury cases have a statute of limitations of two years from the date of injury.
 Some exceptions include claims against government entities, medical malpractice, and dog bite injuries under strict liability law (rather than negligence).
 These instances require the injured person to file a claim sooner than the usual two years, typically one year from the date of injury.

-A: Yes, you can recover damages from emotional distress in Sahuarita and other areas in Arizona.
+A: Yes, you can recover damages from emotional distress in Sahuarita, Arizona and other areas in Arizona.
 Emotional distress falls under pain and suffering damages, a non-economic loss.
 Non-economic damages are more difficult to prove and assign value to since concepts like emotional distress, mental anguish, psychological trauma, physical pain, etc., are subjective.

 Compelling evidence that speaks to the degree of pain and suffering may help in determining compensation.
 Examples include journal entries around the time of the accident and testimonies from family members or a therapist.